< 1 minute read|Published by FAIRWINDS

 Plan Ahead for Tax Season

-If you receive a holiday bonus, keep in mind that they will be taxed differently than regular income.
+Don't let taxes blindside you — set aside what you need now.
+If you receive a holiday bonus, keep in mind that it will be taxed differently from regular income.
 Consider setting aside part of it for taxes, especially if your bonus could bump you into a higher tax bracket.
-You can also consider contributing to retirement accounts like an IRA.
+You can also consider contributing to a retirement account, such as an IRA.

 Explore Investment Options